ryscheng/www.raymondcheng.net/docusaurus/posts/2026-08-26-pub-agentic-maintainers/index.md

 **Bunny**, a project we are building at [OSO](https://www.oso.xyz/), comes at the gap from the other end.
 It scrapes the web for JavaScript bundles, decompiles them, and extracts which packages are present in code that is actually shipped to users.
 Once you can attribute a package to the products running it, you can attribute it to the businesses behind those products, and rank by their market cap or annual revenue.

 We aim to answer a different question than how many machines downloaded a package; it asks how much of the economy would notice if it broke.
-POSSUM's selection function focuses on forking where economic value is high and maintenance capacity is low.
+PUB's selection function focuses on forking where economic value is high and maintenance capacity is low.
 Our measurement study is ongoing and an academic paper is in progress.

 ## Related work

 [Chainguard Libraries](https://www.chainguard.dev/libraries) rebuilds packages from source, backports critical and high severity CVE fixes, tests every remediation, and ships signed provenance and SBOMs.
 [Google's Assured OSS](https://cloud.google.com/blog/products/identity-security/google-cloud-assured-open-source-software-service-now-ga) is a free service, covering more than a thousand Java and Python packages, and pointedly does not fork: it keeps packages current and sends fixes upstream.
 [HeroDevs](https://www.herodevs.com/) sells drop-in patched replacements for end-of-life packages on an SLA.

 These commercial offerings point to a strong market demand for secure alternatives.
-POSSUM aims to distinguish itself in 4 ways:
+PUB aims to distinguish itself in 4 ways:

-1. POSSUM is operated by the Public Goods Foundation (PGF), a registered 501(c)6 non-profit.
+1. PUB is operated by the Public Goods Foundation (PGF), a registered 501(c)6 non-profit.
 2. We aim to make our work as widely accessible as possible to secure software at scale.
 Hobbyists, students, and small startups can use our registry for free.
 The PGF membership models asks those with the most resources and the most to lose, pay to keep the commons sustainable for everyone.
-3. POSSUM chooses its target list by aiming to secure the largest economic surface it can with limited budget, rather than by enterprise demand.
+3. PUB chooses its target list by aiming to secure the largest economic surface it can with limited budget, rather than by enterprise demand.
 [Chainguard](https://edu.chainguard.dev/chainguard/libraries/cve-remediation/) and [Assured OSS](https://cloud.google.com/security/products/assured-open-source-software) currently limits backports to Java and Python.
-4. POSSUM tries to automate the process of creating backport patches end-to-end with agents.
+4. PUB tries to automate the process of creating backport patches end-to-end with agents.
 As far as we are aware, no other effort has shipped similar functionality yet.
-We hope to scale to millions of packages in the future, rather than the single digit thousands from alternatives today.
+We hope to scale to millions of packages in the future, rather than the single digit thousand packages available from alternatives today.

 ## Who owns this and who gets paid

-POSSUM will be owned and operated by the Public Goods Foundation, a 501(c)6 non-profit.
+PUB will be owned and operated by the Public Goods Foundation, a 501(c)6 non-profit.
 Our mission is to expand and improve the sustainability of public goods, such as open source software.
-We plan to make POSSUM freely available without warranty to anyone under $1M in annual revenue, covering the vast majority of individual users.
+We plan to make PUB freely available without warranty to anyone under $1M in annual revenue, covering the vast majority of individual users.
-Companies over $1M in annual revenue will need to join as a member of the nonprofit and pay dues proportional to the firm size in order to use the POSSUM registry.
+Companies over $1M in annual revenue will need to join as a member of the nonprofit and pay dues proportional to the firm size in order to use the PUB registry.
 Members also enjoy a range of other benefits from governance rights to training and support.
 Depending on the success of the Foundation, we hope to bring financial sustainability to a broader cross-section of the open source ecosystem, potentially by